boothe0/CS386GodotProject/deliverables/deliverable5.md

 substituted in other scripts to have similar functionality and trigger other functions that can be attached to the health potion or other consumables.

 ### I- Interface Segregation

+Within the method it is important to separate out functions that can utilize the main method or main functions in order to increase performance.

 In the coin script there is a separation of several textures from the functions.
 For example the bronze, silver and gold textures are preloaded not within the ready function to help with performance.
 If these textures were instead put inside the ready or another function that was called more often